-- meet with the victim's parents or carers, with the victim, to discuss what is being put in place to safeguard them and understand their wishes in terms of what support they may need and how the report will be progressed; - meet with the alleged perpetrator's parents or carers to discuss support for them, what is being put in place that will impact them (e.g. moving them out of classes with the victim), and the reasons behind any decisions.
+- meet with the victim's parents or carers, with the victim, to discuss what is being put in place to safeguard them and understand their wishes in terms of what support they may need and how the report will be progressed; - meet with the alleged perpetrator's parents or carers to discuss support for them, and what is being put in place that will impact them, e.g., moving them out of classes with the victim, and the reason(s) behind any decision(s).

-9. Students with special educational needs, disabilities or health issues.
+9. Students with special educational needs, disabilities or health issues

-We recognise that students with SEND or certain health conditions can face additional safeguarding challenges, and are three times more likely to be abused than their peers.
+We recognise that students with SEND or certain health conditions can face additional safeguarding challenges and are three times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - students being more prone to peer group isolation or bullying (including prejudice-based bullying) than other students; - the potential for students with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - students being more prone to peer group isolation or bullying (including prejudicebased bullying) than other students; - the potential for students with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; - communication barriers and difficulties in managing or reporting these challenges.

-We offer additional pastoral support for these students.
+We offer extra pastoral support for these students.
 This includes:

-• individual consultation sessions with members of the SEND team.
+- individual consultation sessions with members of the SENC team.
 Sessions are during regular school hours with parent consent.
-Note: WAT SEND staff do not provide therapy or any type of diagnosis;

-- creation of Individual Education Plans to overcome barriers to academic achievement; - general classroom observations in support of teachers who teach classes where students with SEND may be at risk; - group sessions with classes that contain SEND students who may be at risk.
-These sessions, as needed, will focus on bullying, gender/sexuality issues, etc.
+Please note, IMA SEND staff do not provide therapy or any type of diagnosis; - creation of Individual Education Plans to overcome barriers to academic achievement; - general classroom observations in support of teachers who teach classes where students with SEND may be at risk; - group sessions with classes that contain SEND students who may be at risk.
+Group sessions, as needed, will focus on bullying, gender / sexuality issues, etc.

-Any abuse involving students with SEND will require close liaison between the DSL and SENCO.
+Any abuse involving students with SEND will require close liaison with the DSL (or deputy) and the SENCO.